Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Machine Learning Frameworks for Predictions in Unmonitored Sites

 Many studies use subgroups of sites when building broad-scale models using ML.
 For example, \citet{araza2020data} demonstrate that a principal components analysis-based clustering of 21 watersheds in the Luzon region of the Philippines outperforms an entity-aware broad-scale model built on all sites together for daily streamflow prediction.
 Futhermore, \citet{weierbach2022stream} find that an ML model combining two regions of data in the United States for stream temperature prediction didn't perform better than building models for each individual region. \citet{chen2020estimating} cluster weather stations by mean climatic characteristics when building LSTM and temporal convolution network models for predicting evapotranspiration in out-of-sample sites, claiming models performed better on similar climatic conditions.
 Additionally for stream water level prediction in unmonitored sites, \citet{corns2022deep} group sites based on the distance to upstream and downstream gauges to include proximity to a monitoring station as a criteria for input data selection.
 The water levels from the upstream and downstream gauges are also used as input variables.
 The peak flood prediction model described in Section \ref{subsect:broad_scale} divides the models and data across the 18 hydrological regions in the conterminous US as defined by USGS \citep{us_geological_survey_usgs_1994}.

 However, it remains to be seen how selecting a subgroup of entities as opposed to using all available data fairs in different prediction applications because much of this work does not compare the performances of both these cases.
 When viewed through the lens of modern data-driven modeling, evidence suggests deep learning methods in particular may benefit from pooling large amounts of heterogeneous training data. \citet{fang2022data} demonstrate this effect of "data synergy" on both streamflow and soil moisture modeling in gauged basins showing that deep learning models perform better when fed a diverse training dataset spanning multiple regions as opposed to homogeneous dataset on a single region even when the homogeneous data is more relevant to the testing dataset and the training datasets are the same size.
+A recent opinion piece \citet{kratzert2024hess} also make an argument against building deep learning models, specifically LSTM models, on streamflow data from small homogeneous sets of watersheds, especially for predicting in umonitored areas and for extreme events.
 Moreover in \citet{willard2023machine}, regional LSTM models of stream temperature in the United States performed worse than the LSTM model built on all sites in the CONUS for 15 out of 17 regions, and single-site trained models transferred to the testing sites generally performed worse except when pre-trained on the global model.

 Overall across broad-scale modeling efforts, studies differ in how the ML framework leverages the site characteristics.
 The following subsections describe different approaches of incorporating site characteristics into broad-scale models that use all available entities or a subgroup, covering direct concatenation of site characteristics and dynamic features, encoding of characteristics using ML, and the use of graph neural networks to encode dependencies between sites.